Category: C# & .NET

 }

-So, how much faster is it?
+So, how much faster is fixed?
 The answer depends on the context.
-In microbenchmarks, using fixed with pointers can yield a 10-20% performance improvement for operations on large arrays or buffers.
-However, this comes at the cost of increased complexity and potential risks, which we’ll discuss shortly.
+In tight loops or interop scenarios, you might see significant gains—sometimes up to 20% faster than equivalent managed code.
+However, this comes at the cost of increased complexity and reduced flexibility.

 Common Pitfalls and How to Avoid Them